hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Virtual Machine?
 Defaults to `false`.

+* `hibernation_enabled` - (Optional) Whether to enable the hibernation capability or not.
+Changing this forces a new Windows Virtual Machine to be created.

 ---

 A `additional_unattend_content` block supports the following: